mauroservienti/designing-a-ui-for-microservices-demos/README.md

 NOTE:

-All solutions are configured to use the [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProject) Visual Studio Extension to manage startup projects.
+* All solutions are configured to use the [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProject) Visual Studio Extension to manage startup projects.
 The extension is not a requirement, but it's comfortable.
+* A [LINQPad script](SetStartupProjects.linq) is available to automatically configure startup projects for all solutions in the demo